open-source-at-illinois/website-reboot/README.md

 ### To Start:

+**First, install yarn on your computer.**

 ```
-# Clone this repo and cd into it
+# Clone this repo, then
 cd website-reboot
-npm run dev
+cd website-reboot
-# or
+yarn # or yarn install
 yarn dev
 # Now it runs in http://localhost:3000
 ```